ErpNetDocs/tech/advanced/document-amounts/amounts-calculation/percent-calculation.md

 # Percent value calculation

-Here, the percent from _'Input Percent'_ is used.
+Here, the percent from *Input Percent* is used.

 First, we should know the value of the amounts which will be used to apply the percent calculation.
-It is defined by the additional amount definition in _'Base On Line'_ field and the 'Document Amount Type Dependencies' panel (also known as 'Base Additional Amounts').
+It is defined by the additional amount definition in *Base On Line* field and the *Document Amount Type Dependencies* panel (also known as *Base Additional Amounts*).
 According to the definitions, the base amount for the additional amount is calculated and used to find the end value of that amount with the following formula:

 **[Amount] = ROUND([Base Amount] * [Input Percent], [Round Scale])**.

 The Base amount is defined in two steps:

-1. Sum the amounts of the current document to all additional amounts listed in the 'Document Amount Type Dependencies' panel.
+1. Sum the amounts of the current document to all additional amounts listed in the *Document Amount Type Dependencies* panel.
 This requires the previous calculation of the other amounts.

-2. If the Additional Amount is marked as _'Base On Lines'_, then the sum from p.1 is added to the sum of the document rows, multiplied by their specific weights (if there are no weights - then we multiply by 100%).
+2. If the Additional Amount is marked as *Base On Lines* , then the sum from p.1 is added to the sum of the document rows, multiplied by their specific weights (if there are no weights - then we multiply by 100%).

-For more information, see **[Rows Weighting](https://github.com/ErpNetDocs/tech/blob/master/advanced/documents/additional-amounts/rows-weighting.md)**).
+For more information, see **[Rows Weighting](https://docs.erp.net/tech/advanced/document-amounts/rows-weighting.html).

 *Example 1*: